fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 This add-on is UNOFFICIAL.

-This add-on doesn't rely on any Somfy integration.
+This add-on does NOT rely on any [Somfy integration](https://www.home-assistant.io/integrations/somfy/).

-I don't work for Somfy Group or am affiliated with them in any way.
+I don't work for [Somfy Group](https://www.somfy-group.com) or am affiliated with them in any way.

+"Somfy", "Somfy Protexial IO", and the icons of Somfy elements used in the documentation, are the property of [Somfy Group](https://www.somfy-group.com).